s1ddh4rth5/hello-world/README.md

 Hello Humans,

-Inspired by our ape ancestors, i will swing freely from branches and eat fruit.
+Inspired by our ape ancestors, I will swing freely from branches and eat fruit.

 Sincerely,
 Siddharth